 Second, amending the Constitution also presumes that the citizenry would be knowledgeable enough to hold their government accountable to the new amendments.

 The dilemma, friends, is us.
 I’ve said it plenty of times before.
-If the citizenry would wake up and start demanding that the government simply follow the Constitution as it is now, SO MUCH would instantly change.
+If the citizenry would wake up and start demanding that the government simply follow the Constitution, their job description, as it is now, SO MUCH would instantly change.
 If government official actually knew that it mattered to us whether or not they followed the Constitution (and no, I’m not just saying the Bill of Rights), they would be forced to change.

-I believe that we must first restore the Constitution, and respect for the Constitution, as it is before moving towards a new convention.
-Americans must begin to cherish and honor the Constitution again and by doing so, we will force our governments to do the same.
+I believe that we must first restore the Constitution by restoring the respect for the Constitution, as it is before moving towards a new convention.
+Americans must first to cherish and honor the Constitution we have and by doing so, we will force our governments to do the same.

-The U.S. Constitution, the arbitrary power it prevents and the liberty it establishes and protects, truly was and is a miracle.
+The U.S. Constitution, the arbitrary power it prevents and the liberty it protects, truly was and is a miracle.
 In it, the founders made sure to allow for amendments and change.
 But amending only matters if the Constitution matters.